Qualytics/userguide/docs/checks/manage-checks.md

 ### Delete Checks

-You can delete a check permanently, removing it from the system, and this is an irreversible action.
+You can delete a check permanently, removing it from the system, and this is an **irreversible action**.
 Once you delete it, the check cannot be restored.
 By deleting the check, you ensure it will no longer appear in active or archived lists, making the system more streamlined and organized.
 There are two methods for deleting checks: you can either delete individual checks or delete multiple checks in bulk.

 !!! note
-       You can only delete archived checks, not active or draft checks.
+       You can only delete archived checks.
 If you want to delete an active or draft check, you must first move it to the archive, and then you can delete it.

 !!! warning
        Deleting a check is a one-time action.
 It cannot be restored after deletion.